github/mentorships/README.md

 >
 > So we decided to launch our first **Tor Summer of Privacy!** This is a pilot program we hope will grow and guarantee support for students who want to collaborate with privacy tools.

 - **Audience:** Anyone that qualifies for Google Summer of Code.
-We invite and welcome many kinds of students from many kinds of backgrounds to apply.
+They invite and welcome many kinds of students from many kinds of backgrounds to apply.
 - **Stipend:** $5500

 ### [The X.Org Endless Vacation of Code](https://www.x.org/wiki/XorgEVoC/)